 FMW – Everything Including the Kitchen Sink and More!

-In 1992, Onita began to phase out "Martial Arts" from the FMW name and focus more on a hardcore style with lots of streetfights and later deathmatches.
-The name of the company simply became FMW and was no longer an acronym for anything.
+In 1992, Onita phased out "Martial Arts" from the FMW name and focused on a hardcore style with lots of streetfights and later deathmatches.
+The company’s name became FMW and was no longer an acronym.
 They resorted to anything and everything at their shows.
 Not everything worked, and not everything drew the number of fans they wanted all the time, but little was off-limits.

 Sabu and The Gladiator Upset The Yakuza (Japanese Mafia)

 Although FMW in Japan prided itself in being a true alternative to the mainstream wrestling product like ECW eventually became in the U.S., they were similar to their rivals in an unfortunate way: their involvement with the Yakuza (Japanese Mafia).

 Recommended related read: Rikidozan – The Life and Murder of The Father of Puroresu

 Like every other promotion, FMW had a section just for the Yakuza and warned the wrestlers that if they brawled in the crowd, not to do it in their sections.

 Unfortunately, Sabu wrestling The Gladiator (Mike Awesome) didn’t heed the warning, so after the show, the Yakuza attacked Sabu backstage.
 The Gladiator aided Sabu and got in a couple of licks on the mobsters before running away (possibly for their lives!) with Sabu to the locker rooms and securing the door.

 The mobsters waited outside for when they decided to come out.
 Onita got involved and apologized profusely to the Yakuza until they finally agreed to leave.
 The Yakuza and their ability to "lend" large sums of money was eventually a big blow to FMW’s collapse down the road, leading to another meteoric rise and fall of a wrestling promotion.